FlamingGobble/Browser-Pong/README.md

 Browser-Pong
 ============

-Pong game in browser with HTML, CSS, and JS.
+My Pong game in browser with HTML, CSS, and JS.
-Collab of Firedrake969, turkey3, and -PRO-
+Forked from the original as I had made most of the JavaScript in it.
+This version will most likely be ahead of the original.